artem-vildanov/music-backend/README.md

 ## Description:
-This repository contains the backend for my pet project, a Laravel-based API web application.
-The project utilizes MySQL as a relational database, Redis for caching and storing JWT tokens, and MinIO as an object storage for storing music and images.
-It employs cron jobs for scheduling album releases.
-Authentication is implemented using JWT tokens.
-The corresponding frontend part is located in another repository.
+This repository serves as the backend for my pet project, an API-driven web application built with Laravel.
+The project leverages MySQL as its relational database, Redis for efficient caching and storing JWT tokens, and MinIO as an object storage solution for housing music and image files.
+It utilizes cron jobs to manage the scheduled release of albums.
+Authentication is implemented via JWT tokens.
+The frontend component of this project resides in a separate repository.

 ## Technologies Used:
 - Laravel